Billieo/FinTech-Case-Study/README.md

 ## Results

-* Ripple has impacted the business by unlocking economic barriers and this is done by the use of digital assest and distributed ledger technology, to reach bank and unbanked population world wide
+* Ripple has impacted the business by unlocking economic barriers and this is done by the use of digital assest and distributed ledger technology, to reach bank and unbanked population world wide.

-* The core metrics are measured in this domain by the number of processed transaction at the speed which they processed and finalized, peer to peer subsytem matric, which we can say as the traffic.[performace matrix](https://hackernoon.com/how-to-measure-blockchain-network-performance-key-metrics-en1234u4)
+* The core metrics are measured in this domain by the number of processed transaction at the speed which they processed and finalized, peer to peer subsytem matric, which we can say as the traffic. [performace matrix](https://hackernoon.com/how-to-measure-blockchain-network-performance-key-metrics-en1234u4)
 * Base on the performance metrix Ripples has the fastest payment processing time in the world  at about 3 - 4 seconds per transaction, therefore we can say they are perform better than their competitors in this area.

-* ripple is perfoming

 ## Recomendations